-Apply a pin stream (jet) application to the outside of the structure along the junction of the foundation and the building siding or shingle.
+Apply a pin stream (jet) application to the outside of the structure along the junction of the foundation and the building siding.
 Also, treat around all window frames and doorframes at ground level.
 Treat any deck or other wood that contacts the structure along the contact areas.
 Treat any area where utilities such as plumbing or air conditioning lines enter the structure at ground level.

 The concept is to set up an insecticidal barrier that will kill ants from either side of the foundation.
 We have observed that a partial treatment is frequently not effective.
 It's also important to note that applying a lot of spray is unnecessary: once you've wet the surface, it's treated.
 Also, don't waste spray killing individual ants - if they contact the areas you've treated, they will die - even if they don't die immediately.
 Finally, most of the liquid sprays are residual and thus are effective for several weeks; it is really not necessary to spray more frequently than once per month.
 We actually recommend one treatment every three months (once each season) for good control.

-Though we find the liquid sprays work well, some people prefer dust products.
-Dust products may be selectively applied into infested areas.
+Though we find liquid sprays work well, some people prefer dust products.
+Dust products may be selectively applied to infested areas.
 They may also be applied by drilling small holes into selected areas to provide access to an active area.
-Boric acid dusts as well as Alpine Dust Insecticide or Drione Dust may be used this way.
+Boric acid dust, as well as Alpine Dust Insecticide or Drione Dust, may be used this way.

 If you have any more questions about Carpenter Ants or our product line, feel free to call us at 845-356-2837.